Awad25/Azure-Auto-Scaling-Web-App/README.md

 ## Deployment
 - Hosted on **Azure App Services**
-- Configured with auto-scaling (Premium V3 P1V3 plan)
+- Configured with Rule-Based-Scaling (Leagacy Standard S1)
 - CI/CD via GitHub Actions

 ## How to Use